Stephan Westmann

 Stephan Kurt Westmann (23 July 1893 – 7 October 1964) was a German soldier and physician.

 In the First World War, Westmann served in the German 29th Infantry Division on the Western and Eastern fronts and then as an Air Force surgeon, although unqualified.
-Completing his medical studies, he became a professor at the University of Berlin, and in the 1930s migrated to England and became a doctor in Harley Street, Westminster.
+He volunteered to serve in the Reichswehr after the war.
+After he was discharged, he completed his medical studies and became a professor at the University of Berlin, and in the 1930s migrated to England and became a doctor in Harley Street, Westminster.
 During the Second World War, he was a British medical officer in Scotland, so that in the two World Wars he served on different sides.

 In later life, Westmann appeared on BBC television to talk about the First World War from the German point of view and also wrote his memoirs.

 Early life

 Westmann was born in Berlin, Kingdom of Prussia in July 1893, the son of Louis Westmann, a hat manufacturer.
 In 1913 he began to study medicine at the University of Freiburg, and early in 1914 was called up to join the German Army.
 However, initially medical students were part-time soldiers, continuing to study their subject and training with a locally-based regiment.